WhitmanCS370/Frends-Audio-Archive/design.md

 The process for adding a new command involves jumping around more places, but should hopefully still be straightforward.

 All commands spawn from `src/commands.py`, so it makes sense to begin by creating a new function in the `Commander` class (which will likely be fairly small).
-If necessary, a new query can be added to the `Storage` class, which can then be implemented in specific database or cache classes.
+If necessary, a new query can be added to the `Storage` class, which can then be implemented in the database class.
 After this, you can extend whichever interface you choose to allow the user to call your new function.
 For example, extending the CLI involves creating a new subparser, adding any arguments and flags, and then creating an _handle[Command] function.